artefactual/atom-docs/admin-manual/installation/upgrading.rst

       rm -f /usr/share/nginx/atom/downloads/jobs/*

+   Alternatively, AtoM has a command-line task that can help remove unnecessary temporary data, including the content of the ``jobs`` subdirectory.
+For more information, see:

+   * :ref:`tools-expire`

+   For more general information on the structure of the ``uploads`` and ``downloads`` directories in AtoM, see:

+   * Data backup: :ref:`backup-uploads-downloads`

 2. Dump the contents of your old database to a temporary file, change the database name if needed: